 This approach does not address any rearrangements that might be caused by the Alfv\'enic dynamics, nor does it produce a specific mechanism for the enhancement of magnetic diffusivity, but it does capture, conceptually, a broad general class of physically plausible models, to which both \secref{sec:fast_rec_dynamo} and \citet{xulaz16} also belong (stochastic reconnection is, of course, turbulent magnetic diffusivity by another name).
 To explain the enhancement of $\eta$, \citet{brandenburg05} introduce an effective ``nonlinear drift'' $\propto\vJ\times\vB$, justified by analogy with ambipolar effects (a version of that was also explored by \citealt{subramanian03}, where he complicated his model somewhat to produce turbulent magnetic hyperdiffusion).
 Interestingly, an even earlier paper by \citet{kulsrud92} already contained calculations of nonlinear dynamo both for a model with ambipolar damping, featuring an effective magnetic diffusivity of the form \exref{eq:eta_eff}, and with magnetic reconnection (see their~\S4.2).
 In the latter case, instead of an effective magnetic diffusivity, they have a damping rate of the form $-\epsrec\la B^2\ra^{1/2} k$ modelling the removal of magnetic structure by fast reconnection with dimensionless rate $\epsrec$ (this is just $\trec^{-1}$ of \secref{sec:fast_rec_dynamo}), but the outcome is similar.
 Their calculation of the self-similar dynamo regime with reconnection appears to be functionally equivalent to that of \citet{xulaz16}, and produces the same result.

 To put all this in context, the other, competing general class of models includes schemes in which dynamically strong magnetic fields locally change the nature of the flow to stop it from amplifying them further \citep[e.g.,][]{cattaneo96,zienicke98,kim99,sch04aniso,sch04dynamo,cattaneo09,baggaley10,rempel13,seta20,stonge20}.
-It is if one wants to make a theory of this type work that one requires a dynamical mechanism for transferring magnetic energy from small scales to large.
+It is if one wants to make a theory of this type work that one is required to produce a dynamical mechanism for transferring magnetic energy from small scales to large.